devops329/devops/instruction/tdd/tdd.md

 Now we can write a test.
 We will name the test file `fibonacci.test.js` so that we can easily associate the test with the implementation found in `fibonacci.js`.

-Our first test will make sure that the base case for calculating fibonacci at position zero works correctly.
+Our first test will make sure that the base case for calculating the Fibonacci value at position zero works correctly.

 ```js
 const fibonacci = require('./fibonacci.js');